MicrosoftDocs/quantum-docs-pr/articles/resources/relnotes.md

 This release contains the following:

-- Implemented a way for resource estimation to produce simultaneously achievable depth and width estimates.
+- Resource estimation now emits simultaneously achievable depth and width estimates in addition to the qubit count.
+See [here](xref:microsoft.quantum.machines.qc-trace-simulator.intro) for details.

 See the full list of closed PRs for [libraries](https://github.com/Microsoft/QuantumLibraries/pulls?q=is%3Apr+closed%3A2020-09-25..2020-10-22), [compiler](https://github.com/microsoft/qsharp-compiler/pulls?q=is%3Apr+closed%3A2020-09-25..2020-10-22), [runtime](https://github.com/microsoft/qsharp-runtime/pulls?q=is%3Apr+closed%3A2020-09-25..2020-10-22), [samples](https://github.com/Microsoft/Quantum/pulls?q=is%3Apr+closed%3A2020-09-25..2020-10-22), [IQ#](https://github.com/microsoft/iqsharp/pulls?q=is%3Apr+closed%3A2020-09-25..2020-10-22) and [Katas](https://github.com/microsoft/QuantumKatas/pulls?q=is%3Apr+closed%3A2020-09-25..2020-10-22).